Datang Youxia Zhuan: Reception and legacy

-Datang Youxia Zhuan is widely regarded as one of Liang Yusheng's most historically grounded and politically resonant works.
-Set during the An Lushan rebellion, the novel combines the conventions of wuxia with historical fiction, portraying the decline of the Tang dynasty as a metaphor for moral decay and corruption within the wulin.
+Datang Youxia Zhuan is regarded as one of Liang Yusheng's most historically-grounded and politically resonant works.
+Set in eighth-century China during the An Lushan rebellion, the novel combines wuxia elements with historical fiction by portraying the Tang dynasty's decline as a metaphor for moral decay and corruption in the wulin.

-Modern reassessments view Datang Youxia Zhuan as a foundational work in the Datang trilogy (along with Longfeng Baochai Yuan and Huijian Xinmo), praising its large-scale storytelling and emotional depth, though some readers have critiqued its pacing and the density of its political subplots.
+Modern reassessments view Datang Youxia Zhuan as a foundational work in the Datang trilogy, praising its grand historical setting and emotional depth, though some readers have critiqued its pacing and the density of its political subplots.

 Adaptations

 In 2008 the novel was adapted into a Chinese television series Paladins in Troubled Times produced by Zhang Jizhong, starring Victor Huang, Shen Xiaohai, He Zhuoyan, Liu Tianyue, Sattawat Sethakorn and Lu Chen.